Skövde: Museums

 Skövde's City Museum was previously situated in Gamla Rådhuset ('The Old Town Hall') at Hertig Johan's Torg.
 After 2005 the museum was moved to Norrmalm.
 In the museum, there are letters, legal documents, maps, theatre posters and newspaper clippings.
-In the archive there are even tens of thousands of photographs from Skövde and numerous portrait photos from the 19th century.
-In storage there are nearly 40,000 objects, though nobody really knows how many as not all are yet catalogued.
+In the archive, there are even tens of thousands of photographs from Skövde and numerous portrait photos from the 19th century.
+In storage, there are nearly 40,000 objects, though nobody really knows how many as not all are yet catalogued.

-There is also an external exhibition in the city cente: Helénsgården ('Helén's farm' or also Helénsstugan – 'Heléns cottage' or Petter Heléns stuga – 'Petter Heléns cottage').
+There is also an external exhibition in the city centre: Helénsgården ('Helén's farm' or also Helénsstugan – 'Heléns cottage' or Petter Heléns stuga – 'Petter Heléns cottage').
 It is the only remaining building from the great fire affecting the city in 1759, which essentially destroyed the whole town.
 Helénsgården was probably built in the beginning of the 18th century and is today protected as a cultural preservation.
 Its park is used widely as a meeting place and for events such as Sweden's National Day celebration.

 At the Skövde garrison there is the Garnisonsmuseet ('Garrison Museum'), which has military and soldier exhibits from throughout the ages.
 Additionally, the central soldier register proves an invaluable tool for genealogy.

 Skövde Sport History Museum, the newest museum in Skovde, from 2001, is located in the basement of Billingehus.
 Here you will find the city's sports history in sounds, images, old trophies and sports equipment.

 The Volvo Museum tells of the start of Sköfde Gjuteri och Mekaniska Verkstad ('Skövde Foundry and Mechanical Workshop') in 1868 and its transformation to today's automotive industry.
 Ryttmästarbostället ('The Stablemaster's Residence') is located at Simsjön outside Skövde and is operated by a non-profit organisation.
 Its purpose is to preserve the buildings, furniture and appliances from the allotment system time and make the collections accessible to the public.